Winona Ryder: 2006–2015: Return to film

 Ryder then played Deborah Kuklinski, the wife of contract killer Richard Kuklinski, in the thriller The Iceman (2012), co-starring Michael Shannon.
-Ryder also appeared with her The Iceman co-star James Franco in The Letter (2012).
-She also reunited with director Tim Burton, who directed her in the music video for The Killers' single, "Here with Me", and cast her in the animated 3D feature film Frankenweenie (2012).
+She also appeared with her The Iceman co-star James Franco in The Letter (2012).
+She reunited with director Tim Burton, who directed her in the music video for The Killers' single, "Here with Me", and cast her in the animated 3D feature film Frankenweenie (2012).
 Ryder also worked with the classic film channel TCM in 2012, guest hosting for a week in September, while Robert Osborne was on vacation, and introducing some of her favorite classic films in December.

 In 2013, Ryder appeared in the action thriller Homefront (2013), again opposite James Franco, this time playing a meth-addicted woman.
-Steven Boone of RogerEbert.com stated: "Ryder often seems on the verge of laughing in Franco's face as he attempts to manhandle and pimp-talk her.
+Steven Boone of RogerEbert.com wrote: "Ryder often seems on the verge of laughing in Franco's face as he attempts to manhandle and pimp-talk her.
 But it's nice to see her raven eyes and regal cheekbones on a big screen again, in whatever capacity."
 Ryder also starred in a segment of the Comedy Central television series Drunk History (2013) called "Boston".
-She played religious protester Mary Dyer, opposite stern Puritan magistrate John Endicott, played by Michael Cera.
+She played religious protester Mary Dyer opposite stern Puritan magistrate John Endicott, played by Michael Cera.
 She then took on the role of Peggy Shippen, the wife of Benedict Arnold, in her appearance of the second season of Drunk History (2014).
 In 2014, Ryder appeared in the British television film Turks & Caicos (2014) and modeled in the Fall advertising campaign of fashion label Rag & Bone.

 In 2015, Ryder was a juror at the Sundance Film Festival.
 She continued her work in television with the HBO miniseries Show Me a Hero (2015), in which she played the president of the Yonkers City Council.
 She then starred alongside Peter Sarsgaard in the biopic Experimenter, playing the wife of Stanley Milgram.
 Experimenter was released to positive reviews in October 2015.
-Aside from acting, Ryder appeared in advertisements for Marc Jacobs, both for their cosmetics and for their spring 2016 collection.
+Ryder also appeared in advertisements for Marc Jacobs, both for their cosmetics and for their spring 2016 collection.